 BitUBU markets four things in particular as reasons for chosing them as your trading platform: 24/7 multilingual support, powerful trading engine, high security wallets and optimized user interface.
 We would imagine that all exchanges have optimized user interface (why would anyone design their platform in a way that is not optimized for its users), but the other three advantages are indeed advantages.
 When describing their high security wallets, BitUBU states that 95% of all crypto assets are stored in cold wallets, and this is a fairly high percentage.
 Not the highest we have seen, but fairly high.

-On the date of first writing this review (14 August 2020), the exchange stated that they had a 24 hour trading volume of USD 279.5 million.
-We were able to verify this by cross referencing with Coinmarketcap.
-USD 279.5 million is indeed a high trading volume, showing that the liquidity should not be a problem at this exchange.
+On the date of first writing this review (14 August 2020), the exchange stated that they had a 24-hour trading volume of USD 279.5 million.
+We were able to verify this by cross-referencing with Coinmarketcap.
+USD 279.5 million is indeed a high trading volume, showing that liquidity should not be a problem at this exchange.

 BitUBU Mobile Support

 Most crypto traders feel that desktop give the best conditions for their trading.
 The computer has a bigger screen, and on bigger screens, more of the crucial information that most traders base their trading decisions on can be viewed at the same time.
 The trading chart will also be easier to display.
 However, not all crypto investors require desktops for their trading.
 Some prefer to do their crypto trading via their mobile phone.
 If you are one of those traders, you’ll be happy to learn that BitUBU’s trading platform is also mobile compatible.
 At the time of first writing this review (14 August 2020), you can only download the platform from Google Play, but it says on the exchange's website that compatiblity with iPhones is "coming soon".